-As Irene hit the northeastern U.S. this past weekend (August 27-28, 2011), scientists from Pennsylvania’s Stroud Water Research Center (SWRC) and the University of Delaware were in the thick of the storm collecting data that will help them better understand the role of big storms in the global cycling of greenhouse gases.
+As Irene hit the northeastern U.S. this past weekend (August 27-28, 2011), scientists from Pennsylvania’s Stroud Water Research Center (SWRC) and the University of Delaware were in the thick of the storm collecting data that will help them better understand the role of big storms in the global cycling of greenhouse gases and climate change.

 Increasing greenhouse gases – like carbon dioxide – in the atmosphere are thought to be contributing to climate change.